Getting started

 You will find specialized router outlet and router link components on the JitBlox toolbox, which make adding navigation to your project a matter of just a few steps.
 Learn how to implement routing.

-Forking an existing application
+Copying an existing project